The policies below include:

 |Where such orders can be carried out (i.e. the ‘execution venues’).|

-In assessing the most appropriate route to carry out your order we will consider the following criteria:-
+In assessing the most appropriate route to carry out your order we will consider the following criteria which we have ranked in order of importance:-

 When dealing in a financial instrument on your behalf we will exercise our discretion in assessing the criteria that we need to take into account to achieve best execution.
 The relative importance of these criteria will be judged on an order-by-order basis, in line with our commercial experience and with reference to market conditions.
 In executing orders for clients, in the absence of any specific instructions, we generally give precedence to the factors that allow us to deliver the best possible results in terms of value (total cost) to the client.